Self Assessment tax

-I tell all my clients, and anyone else who’s interested, to get their self assessment tax return done as soon as possible.
+We tell all our clients, and anyone else who’s interested, to get their self assessment tax return done as soon as possible.
 There is absolutely nothing stopping you submitting your return in April if you choose to.
 The sooner you submit it the sooner you know how much tax you owe and can start to budget for it.
 Better still, in some cases, particularly in relation to CIS, you may have overpaid tax and due a rebate.
 The sooner you submit, the sooner that money is back in your bank account.
 It’ll also be one less thing to occupy your mind for the rest of the year.

 5. Don’t leave it until January

 This creates unnecessary pressure at a time of year when it’s least needed and can make for a stressful Christmas.
-If you have left it late and need some help, feel free to contact me.
+If you have left it late and need some help, feel free to contact us.
 But not on Christmas Day!
 And preferably not on the 31st of January either!

 If you have received a Notice to complete a self assessment tax return for the first time or have decided that you need some assistance, as your HMRC registered agent for Self Assessment, we can help.